Alaska Service & Adventure Trip Overview

 Who can go on this program?
 What kind of teen typically goes on this program?

 Teens from all over the world join this program!
 Typically, our participants are culturally curious individuals who are excited to make new friends, experience something unique, and interested in stepping out of their comfort zones and expanding their horizons.

 This program is exclusively for students who are currently in grades 9th through 12th and approximately 14 to 18 years old.
 Students living outside of the USA are welcome to join!

 Teens who choose this program are typically adventurous and have a love for the great outdoors and giving back to the local community

 Our hotels are chosen specifically in safe areas and are well suited to facilitating group supervision.
 We stay in centrally located accommodations, usually within walking distance of the main attractions.
 We do not use large, impersonal chain hotels on the outskirts of cities; we prefer to select smaller, family-run hotels where we establish personal relationships with the owners.

 In Anchorage, you’ll get your first taste of what it’s like to stay in a college dorm, as we’ll eat breakfast in the dining hall and live dorm-style for the four nights of our stay!
-Designed for student housing with privacy and security in mind, rooms are available in single suite, double suite and quad suite arrangements.
+Designed for student housing with privacy and security in mind, rooms are available in single, double, and quad suite arrangements.
 All rooms have single-person beds and private bathrooms.